-A file opened in managed mode should also have the ownerTask element of the file object set - this is used to identify the task owning the open file (there can however be multiple owner tasks)
+A file opened in managed mode should also have the ownerTask element of the file object set - this is used to identify the task "owning" the opened file (there can however be multiple owner tasks)

+'''

-utFile.ownerTask = OWN_TASK;
+utFile.ownerTask = OWN TASK;

+'''

 A file object in managed file mode will be automatically updated if any user modifies the opened file.
 The user modifying the file doesn't have to open it in managed mode for this to happen.
 For example, if another user writes to the file, the file length will be automatically adjusted accordingly in the file object.
 If another user should reduce the length of a file its length in the file object will also be adjusted and the file pointer may also be corrected so that it is in a valid range.